pschropp/CS50web-Proj1-bookreview/README.md

 # Project 1

-Web Programming with Python and JavaScript
+CS50web Project1: Unsing Flask for BookReview page with Heroku PostreSQL and Goodreads API